johannesjh/favagtk/README.md

 ### Flatpak Packaging

 Fava GTK is packaged using flatpak-builder.
-The easiest way to build is using GNOME Builder.
+You can build the project in GNOME Builder by simply clicking the build button.

 ## License